BRCO Newsletters On-line

 Bethel students who demonstrated academic excellence and winning attitudes were recently recognized by Bethel Rural Community Organization (BRCO).
 BRCO's Education Committee annually grants awards to students at Bethel Elementary, Bethel Middle, and Pisgah High School.

-Rosie Burgess - Bethel Middle School David Cuphey Citizenship Award Recipient
+Noah Warren - Bethel Middle School David Cuphey Citizenship Award Recipient with Sherri Christopher, BRCO Education Committee member

 BRCO News and Events